explaingit

 USE CASE 1

-Build an iOS and Android app from a single JavaScript codebase instead of maintaining two separate native projects.
+Build a cross-platform mobile app for iOS and Android from a single JavaScript codebase with native UI controls.

 USE CASE 2